gaboesquivel/gaboesquivel.com/source/_posts/2014-04-19-overview-of-angular-generators-april-2014.markdown

 __Context:__  Code lives in given context by feature.
 This is especially important to developers new to the application, who will find it easier to connect the dots.
 __Code Reusabilty:__ You would be able to reuse modules across projects and clients, Eg mobile and web-client could share autentication modules or resources ( models ).

-Here's a list of some Angular generators and their characteristics:
+Here's a list of Angular generators and their characteristics (some of them have are fullstack generators):

 ##generator-angular